There is a good chance Liberty Energy Inc. (LBRT) will undergo another restructuring. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Sep 06 when Wright Christopher A sold 800 shares for $15.09 per share.
-The transaction valued at 12,072 led to the insider holds 3,367,315 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on Sep 12 when Wright Christopher A sold 3,189 shares for $15.06 per share.
+The transaction valued at 48,026 led to the insider holds 3,348,115 shares of the business.

 Valuation Measures: